 Guardianship through ecology

-The Valle d'Itria possesses a Mediterranean climate of deep contrasts — summers reaching 30-35°C where the land seems to hold its breath, and winters cooling to 8-12°C when life concentrates in the soil.
-Daniel sees this landscape the way he sees the vasculature of the brain: as a system where everything is connected, where health is not the absence of disease but the presence of dynamic balance.
-Within this rhythm, ancient olive groves have woven themselves into a living tapestry that no single intervention could replicate.
+The Valle d'Itria is a climate of contrasts — summers of 30–35°C when the land holds its breath, winters of 8–12°C when life concentrates in the soil.
+Daniel reads it the way he reads the vasculature of the brain: a system where health is not the absence of disease but the presence of balance.

 Dry-stone walls and Mediterranean meadows host a delicate flora of wild orchids, cyclamens, poppies, and aromatic herbs.
 These are not decorations.
 They are the foundation upon which everything else depends.